- 1 A complete guide to making money on Etsy

-- 1 Making money on etsy – How to make money selling on Etsy
+- 1.1 How to sell on Etsy, make money selling on Etsy

-- 2 Making money on etsy starts with Picking a name and signing up for Etsy Account
+- 1.2 How to sell on Etsy starts with Picking a name and signing up for Etsy Account

-Making money on etsy is pretty straight forward than you think.
-Have you ever made a jewelry, sewn clothes for your tots, or knitted a scarf?
+Making money on Etsy is pretty straightforward than you think.
+Have you ever made a jewellery, sewn clothes for your tots, or knitted a scarf?
 Can you take amazing photos, build a bench, or create a picture frame out of scrap wood?
 If yes, you need to know that you can make money by selling your crafts online.

 If you’re good at crafts, there’s an online marketplace where you can sell your handmade items.
 It’s called Etsy.
 You can open your own Etsy store and start to earn some extra cash from your hobby today.
 So, here are steps to follow if you want to make money selling items on Etsy.